tradle/models/README.md

 - tradle.Document - to better group and display the resources on Profile.
 They will appear in the Profile's Documents tab.
 Some of the implementors are: tradle.PhotoID, tradle.Selfie, tradle.MediaSnippet, etc.
 - tradle.Item - to display them only in the parent resource.
 The resources of implementor type can be added on parent resource page
 - tradle.Intersection - to make a soft connection between two or more resources or different types.
-We use it for example here:
+We use it for example here.
+- tradle.Singleton - is designed to restrict the creation of resources of a specific type to a single instance for the entire company.

 ### required